FIG Foundation is offering PhD scholarships for applicants from low-income, lower-middle or upper-middle income economy.

 - The journal paper’s referees’ reports.

-- A list of peer-reviewed journal publications over the last 6 years using the International Journal of GIS reference list format.
+- A list of peer reviewed journal publications over the last 6 years using the International Journal of Geographical Information Science (IJGIS) reference list format.
 See Notes for Authors on the IJGIS website.

 - A list of research funding obtained over the past 5 years, indicating which grants are peer reviewed or not.